yeatmanlab/create-roar-app/docs/docs/developer-guide/folder-structure.md

     This file loads media, such as images, videos, and audio, that is needed for your stimuli.
 See [Writing Your Experiment](writing-your-experiment.md) for further details.

-- `src/config.js`:

-    This file contains experiment configuration details and code that helps your experiment communicate with the participant dashboard and the Firestore database.
-See [Configuration](configuration.md) for more details.

 ## :pencil2: Files you **probably should edit**

 - `README.md`: